-The literature overview may be kept short in a bachelor thesis.
-Bachelor theses whose main purpose is to present and discuss the contents of published articles are exceptions.
+The literature overview may be kept short in term papers.
+Term papers whose main purpose is to present and discuss the contents of published articles are exceptions.
 When referring to articles or other literature, it is essential to mark these as references.
 This is best done in the text itself.
 When referring to papers, the author and the year of publication should be given, e.g. "Imbens (2002) gives an overview for the GMM-estimator and its empirical likelihood".
+You might want to use a bibliography management software, e.g. JabRef.